TaygaHoshi/tt-project/Lists/List of Weapons - Off-hand.md

 > [!info]
- The "SPD penalty" from Shield affect Evasion, movement speed and initiative.
+ The "SPD penalty" from Shield reduce Evasion, movement speed and initiative.
 It does not affect the SPD aptitude itself on the character sheet.

 ## Shield
 + (Prepared) Projectile Defense